 An apartment offers much more space to relax in than a hotel, more privacy (no house staff interrupting), a washing machine, better wifi and you can eat breakfast in your pj’s instead of sharing it with strangers.
 Of course there is also no one to ask how to get to places, but quite frankly our experience of hotel staff is that they have not been that much help.

 Turning up at an Airbnb apartment is a different travel experience from staying in a hotel.
 Firstly you need to get the key!
-In New York it was located at a key café, in Long Island the door was unlocked and in Mexico we were met at the front door.
+In New York it was located at a key café, in Long Island the door was unlocked and at our Airbnb in Mexico City we were met at the front door.
 To date the system has worked well but I admit to having concerns about delayed planes or random life events which would mean we’d be stranded, but this has never happened.

 Opening the door to the apartment is a bit like unwrapping a gift from a stranger, even though we have checked out the accommodation on the internet there is always that apprehension when you put the key in the door.
 Firstly will the key open the door and then what will the accommodation really be like.
 So far we have not been disappointed and Borda House in the historic area of Mexico City is a fabulous home away from home.